-Who is it for?
-This award is open to individual applicants in their early career (five years maximum between the date showing on the certificate and the application deadline).
+This award is open to individual applicants in their early career (five years maximum between the date showing on their PhD certificate and the application deadline).
 Applicants must be based within an eligible higher education institution and must be a current, early career member of the RSA and throughout the duration of the grant (please note that applicants may apply for membership at the same time as applying for the grant).

-A two stage application process is used for the RSA Early Career Grant.
-The Expression of Interest should be a maximum of 3 pages long and should include the following (see details in the handbook):
+A two stage application process is used for the RSA Research Grant Schemes.
+In the first round, applicants are asked to submit an expression of interest.
+The Expression of Interest should submitted via the form – please click on the button below to apply.
+Shortlisted applicants from this first round will then be asked to submit a full proposal.
+The Expression of Interest should include the following (see details in the handbook):

 - Name of Higher Education Institution (HEI)